 Additional Health Topics

 Student Counseling Services assists students with typical student developmental issues and provides professional counseling to students with mental health concerns.
 The website provides a listing of resources and links on various topics.

 Go Ask Alice! is a health Q&A Internet resource from Columbia University.
 It provides readers with student-friendly information about relationships; sexuality; sexual health; emotional health; fitness; nutrition; alcohol, nicotine, and other drugs; and, general health from a thoughtful perspectives so that college students can make responsible decisions concerning their health and well-being.

 This website contains health tools, drug information, healthcare resources, and general disease and prevention education materials.

 The BACCHUS Network promotes student based, campus and community-wide leadership on health and safety issues.
-Become a member of the BACHHUS network by signing up to become a certified Peer Educator here at Radford University (contact Sarah Kenney for more information about RU Peer Educators)
+Become a member of the BACHHUS network by signing up to become a certified Peer Educator here at Radford University (contact Sarah Gayle Ballagh for more information about RU Peer Educators)

 The Center for Disease Control and Prevention is an organization that works to provide information to enhance and promote health.